 If you are looking for a long-lasting solution, you may wish to install air-conditioning.

 Blowing out hot air, in a short time can warm up the place enough.
 If the AC is left on for a long time, this option could come a bit expensive when the electricity bills are coming every 2 months.
 There are several types of air conditioning, and overall very good.
 As you can use it also in summer to cool the house – Window AC, Split or ductless AC, Portable AC & Central AC.

 Another option is the gas heating system.
-These include traditional gas fires, convector heaters, open gas fires and bottled-gas heaters.
+These include traditional gas fires, convector heaters, open gas fires, and bottled-gas heaters.
 Gas bottles (bombonas) are delivered to homes by Repsol Butano, for which a contract is required.
 You must pay a deposit of around €25 and an exchange bottle, medium size, costs around €12.80.
 You must change your bottles at a local supplier, which luckily are located all around the island.
-A bottle used for heating up the house can last up to 3 weeks.
+A bottle used for heating the house can last up to 3 weeks.

 Want something more eco-friendly?

-To cut completely the cost of your energy bills you can combine solar energy with the innovative heating system of Infratec.
-Compared to conventional heating solutions, Infratec offers a solution with several advantages such as the low costs and high energy efficiency, plus the fact that it will instantly warm your room without leaving any cold areas or damp.
+To cut completely the cost of your energy bills you can combine solar energy with the innovative heating system from Infratec.
+Compared to conventional heating solutions, Infratec offers a solution with several advantages such as low costs and high energy efficiency, plus the fact that it will instantly warm your room without leaving any cold areas or damp.

 As we mentioned previously dampness and high humidity are common problems in Ibiza and it’s worthwhile installing de-humidifiers ( deshumidificador), especially in the bedrooms, to prevent clothes and linen from going mouldy.
 You should check one of our previous posts “Fighting Damp and & Mould in Ibiza” to learn more about it.